 You should also know that ATO has included this tactic – that is, underpaying wages – in a list of “dirty dozen” tax frauds used by closely held corporations.

 Accordingly, ATO is increasingly choosing to audit companies suspected of employing this practice.

-Second, paying yourself a market-based wage is crucial when it comes to selling your business or making an exit.
+Reason #2: Paying yourself a market-based wage is crucial when it comes to selling your business or making an exit.

 That’s because your company’s profitability is a key factor in determining its fair market value.

 So when an outside party looks at your books before purchasing your business, artificially lowered salaries could project doubt on your company’s value in the eyes of a potential investor.

 Alternately, paying yourself a market-based wage from the outset will save your business cash flow problems (and the nasty surprise of diminished earnings) if you choose to exit and replace yourself with an external CEO who’s expecting to earn a market salary.

 Focusing on healthy profits will guide your business through its critical adolescent years.

 At some point, every company risks falling into a black hole.